vision-analytics/keras-image-classification-api/README.md

 # Project Details

-## Serve your image classification model with Flask/Gunicorn (KERAS)
+## Serve your image classification models with Flask/Gunicorn (KERAS)

-### Keras -the high-level API of TensorFlow- is powerful and easy to use library for developing deep learning models.
-We assume that our model is trained and ready-to-use for this project.
-We just create an API to classify images.
+<p> Keras -the high-level API of TensorFlow- is powerful and easy to use library for developing deep learning models. </p>

 <br/>
 #tensorflow(keras) <br/>